 Electronic Oath or Signature.
 The constitutional requirement that a complaint must be under oath is satisfied by an electronic oath or by an affidavit containing an electronic signature of a peace officer or a law enforcement agency representative under penalty of perjury.

 Notice to the Clerk.
-If a complaint, indictment, or information charges a defendant with any offense listed in A.R.S. §§ 13-1401 et seq., 13-3101 et seq., 13-3501 et seq., or 13-3551 et seq., or an offense in which the victim was a juvenile at the time of the offense, the prosecuting agency must advise the clerk at the time of filing the charge that the case is subject to Supreme Court Rule 123(g)(1)(C)(ii)(h).
+If a complaint, indictment, or information charges a defendant with any offense listed in A.R.S. §§ 13-1401 et seq., 13-3101 et seq., 13-3501 et seq., or 13-3551 et seq., or an offense in which the victim was a juvenile at the time of the offense, the prosecuting agency must advise the clerk at the time of filing the charge that the case is subject to Supreme Court Rule 123(g)(1)(D)(ii)(h).

 Rule 2.4.
 Duty of Magistrate upon Presentation of Complaint